-Zen Pulemoana who murdered James Fleet has appeal against conviction dismissed
+Zen Pulemoana, convicted murderer of James Fleet, has appeal against conviction dismissed

 He was also found guilty of the manslaughter of James Fleet's uncle, Raymond Fleet.

-James and Raymond Fleet were taken to the end of Mamaku's remote Cecil Rd which leads into the dense bush and were savagely beaten with a spade.
+James and Raymond Fleet were taken to the end of Mamaku's remote Cecil Rd, which leads into the dense bush, and were savagely beaten with a spade.

 They were first reported missing by family members before police found their bodies a few days later.